jeffreycwitt/pl339/docs/01-introduction.md

 ## Two Guiding Course Questions.

-With that said, let me turn to introduce the content of our course and let me do so by first offering two very high level questions that can help shape the direction our exploration takes.
+With that said, let me turn to introducing the general structure of our course, and let me do so by first offering two very high level questions that can help shape the direction our exploration takes.

 **First:**

 We are not the first to recognize the impact of media shifts.
 Many thinkers of the 20th century believed they were going through an enormous shift, unaware of the fact that, by comparison, the transitions to radio and television would appear as a mere blip in comparison to the changes of the 21st century.

-It was therefore, Marshal McLuhan, the media guru of super star status in the 1970's who argued that the "Medium is the Message".
+It was therefore Marshal McLuhan, the media guru of super star status in the 1970's, who argued that the "Medium is the Message".
 We will explore this claim in our next class.

-But in short McLuhan wanted to point out that the medium through which we receive information/message is not an innocuous means of transport.
+But in brief, McLuhan wanted to point out that the medium through which we receive information/message is not an innocuous means of transport.
 Rather the medium affects and shapes the ultimate message we receive.

-Said another way, we might say that media affects our consciousness.
-We cannot simply say that have an idea, and then we express that idea in a medium, from which the recipient then extracts that message.
-Rather McLuhan insist that medium of expression has determined or affected what consciousness thinks, and the medium of expression has determined or affected what message the recipient extracts.
+Said another way, the medium affects our consciousness.
+We cannot simply say that we have an idea, and then we express that idea in a medium, from which the recipient then extracts that same message.
+Rather McLuhan insist that the medium of expression has determined or affected what consciousness thinks, and the medium of expression has determined or affected what message the recipient extracts.

-We will operate with this as a working hypothesis through the semester.
-But taking this claim as a hypothesis, we should constantly be looking for evidence for and against this claim.
+We will operate with this as a working hypothesis throughout the semester.
+But taking this claim as a hypothesis, we should constantly be looking for evidence for and against it.

 Is it really true that medium affects consciousness in this way?
 Where do we see evidence for or against this claim?